snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md

 import TabItem from '@theme/TabItem';
 ```

-To track an event, pass the relevant argument to `snowplow`, or call the relevant track method.
+To track an event, the API is slightly different depending if you're using the JavaScript or Browser version of our web tracker.

-TODO
-For example, instrumenting a tracker and tracking a PageView:
+For example, instrumenting a tracker and manually tracking a PageView:

 <Tabs groupId="platform" queryString>
   <TabItem value="js" label="JavaScript (tag)">